alagiz/posts-xml-analyzer/README.md

     <row Id="2" AnswerCount="4"/>
  </posts>
  ```
- * Supported attributes of row:
+ * Supported attributes of a row:
  ```
 Id (any type)
 AnswerCount (int)